AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>Why is the <i>Play button</i> not displayed for <i>all</i> dynamic playlists?</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>The <i>Play</i> button is not working for new dynamic playlists.</b>«</summary><br><p>
+The <b>play</b> button is <b>disabled by default</b> and has to be enabled in DPLC's settings first.<br>
 You can <b>only</b> start dynamic playlists directly in DPLC that do <b><u>not</u> ask for user input when started</b>.
 DPLC does not contain code to handle user-input parameters.
-To simplify the maintenance and updating of the plugin, I decided to create DPLC as a sort of dynamic playlist construction kit without duplicating any code from the <i>Dynamic Playlists</i> plugin.<br><br>After you have created a <b>new</b> dynamic playlist that does not ask for user input, please wait a few seconds before you try to start it with the <i>Play</i> button. <i>Dynamic Playlists</i> needs a moment to rescan all available dynamic playlists.
+To simplify the maintenance and updating of the plugin, I decided to create DPLC as a sort of dynamic playlist construction kit without duplicating any code from the <i>Dynamic Playlists</i> plugin.<br><br>After you have created a <b>new</b> dynamic playlist that does not ask for user input, please wait a few seconds before you try to start it with the <i>Play</i> button. <i>Dynamic Playlists</i> needs a moment to update the list of available dynamic playlists.<br><br>Starting dynamic playlists without user-input parameters in DPLC is just a quick way to test a dynamic playlist.
+The <i>Dynamic Playlists</i> plugin is still where you start your mixes, not DPLC.
 </p></details><br>

 <details><summary>»<b>Can I import my custom dynamic playlists from the <i>SQLPlayList</i> plugin?</b>«</summary><br><p>